ut-amrl/plunder/particleFilter/README.md

 Inputs:
 - **state_traj** - the observed state sequence, or demonstration
 - **asp_pf** - the desired ASP to use
 - **init_pf** - a desired initial high-level action distribution.
-Defaults to a uniformly random distribution.
+Defaults to the user-provided default label.
 - **obs_likelihood_pf** - the desired function to convert low-level actions to their log-likelihood.
 Defaults to a normal distribution around the motor model output.
 Editable in *system.h* in the main project folder.

 Outputs: